1802 Draped Bust Half Dime

 About This Coin

-The 1802 Draped Bust Half Dime is a United States dime from the Draped Bust Half Dimes 1796-1805 series.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1800-1805).
+The 1802 Draped Bust Half Dime is a United States dime from the Draped Bust Half Dimes 1796-1805 series — 5th of 7 years in the series.
+In 1802, coins were struck at the Philadelphia Mint with a combined mintage of 3,060.
+This represents the lowest annual mintage in the entire series, below the series median of 27,760.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1800-1805).
+A legendary rarity with only about 30 known survivors from a mintage of approximately 3,060.
+The key date of all half dime series.
+Struck in 89.2% silver, 10.8% copper, weighing 1.35 grams, 16.5 mm in diameter, with a reeded edge.
+Across its variants, estimated values range from $131K to $688K depending on mint mark, grade, and strike type.
+A notable auction result reached $456K in AU53 grade at Heritage Auctions.
 Designed by Robert Scot.
-Struck in 89.2% silver, 10.8% copper, weighing 1.35 grams, 16.5 mm in diameter, with a reeded edge.
-Produced at the Philadelphia Mint.
-The Draped Bust Half Dime continued the smallest silver denomination.
-The gap between 1797 and 1800 reflects the Mint's limited resources and competing demand for other denominations.
-The 1802 is a famous rarity with only about 30 survivors from a mintage of 3,060.

 Value Estimates